silvacms/silva.pas.openid/README.txt

 using an OpenID identity.
 First, users will have to register, with an form protected by a captcha.
 This registration step are going to fetch available information about the user from the OpenID provider.
-After registration, site manager can attributes roles to users, and check information about them on theirs Silva member objects.
+After registration, site managers can attributes roles to users, and check information about them on theirs Silva member objects.

 This extension require at least `Silva`_ 2.0.7 or higher.